konnano/brew_list/README.en.md

 : option

-'-l' option shows formula list, first argument is formula search, second argument '.' is full text search
+'-l' option shows formula list, first argument is formula search</br>
+&ensp;the second argument '.' is full text search

-'-lb' option shows bottle install formula, // allows regular expression
+'-lb' option shows bottle install formula</br>
+&ensp;// allows you to use regular expressions

-'-lx' option shows formulas that can't be installed, // allows you to use regular expressions
+'-lx' option shows formulas that can't be installed</br>
+&ensp;// allows you to use regular expressions

 '-i' option shows installed formula list

-'-s' option allows you to search formulas, // allows you to use regular expressions
+'-s' option allows you to search formulas</br>
+&ensp;// allows you to use regular expressions

 '-co' option shows formula library